Riverside Transit Agency: College passes

 In August 2010, RTA expanded the reach of its Go-Pass program by partnering with the Mt.
 San Jacinto College District.
 Students at the Banning, Menifee and San Jacinto campuses who pay their student fees are allowed unlimited rides on all fixed-route and CommuterLink buses with the swipe of their ID card.

 Fare subsidies

-City of Riverside employees ride free under the CityPass program, which was initiated in the summer of 2007.

 Under an agreement with the Riverside County Courts, anyone serving as a juror at the Riverside, Banning and Murrieta Courthouses is entitled to free travel on any RTA bus.

-The City of Riverside, using funding from the South Coast Air Quality Management District, began offering discounted bus passes to all residents of the city in December 2009.
-This program, called Riverside Go Transit, provides a 30% discount on monthly passes.

 Any person who meets RTA active duty military, police or fire personnel requirements rides free on RTA fixed-route buses.
 Active duty military personnel must wear the appropriate uniform at the time of boarding or present to the driver a valid U.S. Uniformed Services ID card indicating active service or a Common Access card indicating uniformed services or active duty.
 Police and fire personnel must be in full uniform at the time of boarding.
 Customers must wear the appropriate uniform or show appropriate ID each time they board a bus to receive the discounted fare.